zamronypj/envision-backend-demo/README.md

 # Digital Envision API demo test

-This is repository for demo application for sending scheduled message to users
+This is repository for demo application for sending scheduled message to users.

+It is consist of cron and RESET server application.

+Cron application does following:

+- Every day, a task runs to find users having upcoming birthdays.
+For each users having upcoming birthday, message reminder is created. and scheduled at date of birthday relative to server time is calculated from user birthday at 9AM of user local timezone.
+Message is stored in database (if there is already pending message, it does nothing).

+- Every hour, another task runs to process any due pending message and send message to user.
+For this purpose, it just send request to a hookbin endpoint.
+Any sent messages are then remove from database.

+REST server does folowing:

+- User CRUD operation
+- Location and timezone CRUD operation
+- Message CRUD operation (in case need for sending different message)

 ## Requirement